FredHutch/aws-batch-at-hutch-docs/index.md

 Scratch space is ephemeral; any results you want to keep should be copied to S3.

+Note that AWS Batch may run several containers on the same instance, in which case they will all use the same scratch space.
+This means all jobs on the container must share the 1TB of scratch space.
+You must also take care to use unique filenames, otherwise files created by one job could be overwritten by files from other jobs running on the same instance.

 # Using S3 in jobs

 The Center's policies require that all of our `S3` buckets be encrypted.